SAP-archive/teched2019-appspace-hana-cloud/README.md

 This repository cannot currently be installed outside the context of the mission at the Developer Garage at SAP Teched 2019.

 # License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE file](https://github.wdf.sap.corp/staging-for-SAP-samples-public/teched2019-appspace-hana-cloud/blob/master/LICENSE).
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](LICENSE).